19/3/2004 -- Of piano songs and Wodehouse-speak

 picture the following scenario...

-someone that is well...not on the slim side come up to you and ask for opinions abt her weight.
+someone that is well...not on the slim side come up to

 Then, remembering the above golden advice, you declare